andrewrgarcia/codeanvil/README.md

 2. **Set Your GitHub Account Details**:
    - Open `codeanvil/keys/config.py`.
-   - Replace `GITHUB_USER` with your GitHub username.
+   - Replace `USER_GITHUB` with your GitHub username.
    - Optionally, add your GitHub token to `TOKEN` if you’re accessing private repositories.

 ### Obtaining a GitHub Personal Access Token